LetMut1/Tento/encyclopedia/application_programm_interface/mobile/version_1/description.md

 # Area for authorized application user.
 API:
  - Every endpoint at this area requires an existing of `json access webtoken`
- - Response of every endpoint at this area can contain `error_code` equals to
+ - Response of EVERY endpoint at this area can contain `user_error_code` equals to
  ```
   - enjsacweto03
   - enjsacweto05